flutter/.github/CONTRIBUTING.md

 Quality Assurance
 -----------------

-One of the most useful tasks, closely related to triage, is finding and filing bugs.
+One of the most useful tasks, closely related to triage, is finding and filing bug reports.
 Testing beta releases, looking for regressions, creating test cases, adding to our test suites, and other work along these lines can really drive the quality of the product up.
 Creating tests that increase our test coverage, writing tests for issues others have filed, all these tasks are really valuable contributions to open source projects.

-If this interests you, you can jump in and submit bugs without needing anyone's permission!
+If this interests you, you can jump in and submit bug reports without needing anyone's permission!
 The #qa channel on our [Discord server](https://github.com/flutter/flutter/wiki/Chat) is a good place to talk about what you're doing.
-We're especially eager for QA testing when we announce a beta release, see https://github.com/flutter/flutter/wiki/Quality-Assurance for more details.
+We're especially eager for QA testing when we announce a beta release.
+See https://github.com/flutter/flutter/wiki/Quality-Assurance for more details.

-If you want to contribute test cases, you can also submit PRs, see the next section for how to set up your development environment, or ask in #hackers-test on Discord.
+If you want to contribute test cases, you can also submit PRs.
+See the next section for how to set up your development environment, or ask in #hackers-test on Discord.

 > As a personal side note, this is exactly the kind of work that first got me into open